 Work for Clients

-Amy serves as the Assistant City Attorney for the city of Seal Beach, and Calimesa, and also advises a wide range of departments for other firm clients including Calimesa, San Bruno, Highland, Indio, Covina, Rancho Cucamonga, Monrovia, Palm Desert, and Redondo Beach.
+Amy serves as the Assistant City Attorney for the city of Seal Beach, and also advises a wide range of departments for other firm clients including Calimesa, San Bruno, Highland, Indio, Covina, Rancho Cucamonga, Monrovia, Palm Desert, and Redondo Beach.
 She also serves as a hearing officer for the City of Santa Clarita Manufactured Home Space Rent Adjustment program.
 Amy previously served as Assistant City Attorney for the cities of Yucaipa and Laguna Niguel.

 Prior to joining RWG in 1999, Amy served as Litigation Specialist-Deputy City Attorney for the City of Anaheim, and also served as a partner with the law firm of Brunick, Alvarez & Battersby, where she was Assistant City Attorney for the Cities of Calimesa and Yucaipa, Deputy City Attorney for the City of Highland, and served as special counsel to the San Bernardino County Superintendent of Schools, the San Bernardino Community College District, and several county water districts.
 Amy also previously served as Deputy City Attorney for the City of Garden Grove, Assistant City Attorney for the City of Oceanside, and Deputy City Attorney for the Cities of Claremont and La Verne.